 that dumps riders into a shallow pool.
 The water temperature of the lower pool is warm.

 Bring river tubes to enjoy the natural water slides.

 The alcohol ban is now in effect for the Lower Lake Creek Falls Recreation Area.

-In the fall and winter time, salmon and steelhead migrate upstream to spawn that makes this location great for wildlife watching.
+In the fall and wintertime, salmon and steelhead migrate upstream to spawn which makes this location great for wildlife watching.

 Respect this place and leave no trace behind.

-Cliff jumping, sliding, and slippery rocks are associated with risks, please use caution and make safe decisions.
-Watch for poison oak.
+- Cliff jumping, sliding, and slippery rocks are associated with risks, please use caution and make safe decisions.